TezDevContainers/smartpy-dc/README.md

 2. Make sure you have Docker Engine (Docker CLI tool) or Docker Desktop installed and *running*

-3. Choose between a local or remote devcontainer, and follow only the corresponding instructions (3a or 3b.
-Click the arrow to expand the instructions)
+3. Choose between a local or remote devcontainer, and follow only the corresponding instructions:

 - 3a.
 Local DevContainer option
     1. Install the VSCode Dev Containers extension
     2. Open the VSCode command pallette, and select Dev Containers: Reopen in Container